jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 *.
 Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC).
 Please do not apply GC to GWAS results and provide uncorrected standard errors, as (double) GC will be applied at the meta-analysis stage.
 *.
 Significance: the threshold for the genome-wide analyses will be set at 5 x 10<sup>-8</sup>.
 The results will be replicated in independent cohorts so no need for additional correction.

-If you have any questions, please contact Jing Hua Zhao via jhz22@medschl.cam.ac.uk or James Peters at jp549@medschl.cam.ac.uk.

 ## 7. Uploading of results data to TRYGGVE server

 See CVD analysis plan.

+## 8. Contact information

+If you have any questions, please contact Jing Hua Zhao via jhz22@medschl.cam.ac.uk or James Peters at jp549@medschl.cam.ac.uk.